104th Training Division: Legacy

 Several men who served with the 104th Infantry Division later went on to achieve notability for various reasons.
 Among these are Rabbi Gunther Plaut, paleontologist Charles Repenning, Governor of Iowa Leo Hoegh, New York City Mayor Ed Koch, New York Governor Hugh L. Carey, judge Perry Shields, and U.S. Army generals John R. Deane Jr. and Bryant Moore.
 In addition, actor James G. Snitzer was a member of the 104th and died in combat in 1945.
 NFL player Bob Shaw also served with the 104th and was awarded the Bronze Star during World War II.
 Screenwriter Paddy Chayefsky also served with the 104th during WW II.
 Bernard Moore was a member of the 104th Timberwolves and went on to be the manager at the Waldorf Astoria Towers in New York, later promoted to the Washington Hilton in Washington, DC.
-Daniel K. Roberts, Purple Heart Medal recipient having stepped on a land mine on the French German border while going to get medic help for his Sargent, for 30 plus years was the president of Robert Half Personnel Accountemps agencies with many US and Canadian locations.
+Daniel K. Roberts, Purple Heart Medal recipient having stepped on a land mine on the French German border while going to get medic help for his sergeant for 30 plus years was the president of Robert Half Personnel Accountemps agencies with many US and Canadian locations.

 In addition, two soldiers from this division were awarded the Medal of Honor for their service in combat.
 They are Willy F. James Jr., for scouting German positions while being pinned down by machine gun fire, and Cecil H. Bolton, who led a company of men on the attack despite wounds from a mortar shell.